firedrakeproject/firedrake/docs/source/download.rst

 where ``LOCALHOSTNAME`` is the name returned by running the `hostname` command.
 Should the local host name change, this may require updating.

-Note also that there is currently an issue with the test harness on MacOS which causes the parallel tests to fail.
-Firedrake will still work in parallel, it is only the test system which is affected.

 System requirements
 -------------------